tdangngoc/R-project-HeartDisease/README.md

 74. cathef: not used
 75. junk: not used
 76. name: last name of patient (I replaced this with the dummy string "name")

+## What to do during our project

+1) Clean the dataset in order to prepare to analyze